zeyuan-song0204/Remote-infrared-thermometer-/Application/README.md

 ### This part is the final code for the project.
-When the prerequisites Lib is installed, then run it.
+When the prerequisites Libs are installed, then run it.

 ```
   mkdir build